Donotalo/playground-8bjr8a2j/lessons/lesson01.md

   - RISC-V github repository: https://github.com/riscv
   - GNU toolchain for RISC-V: https://github.com/riscv-collab/riscv-gnu-toolchain
     - These are needed to cross compile (build for RISC-V from non-RISC-V machine, e.g., x86) for RISC-V hardware.
 However, this tutorial uses Buildroot to generate RISC-V build toolchain.
+- [OpenSBI](https://github.com/riscv-software-src/opensbi) is the open source implementation of supervisor binary interface recommended for RISC-V. It interfaces between Operating System and machine hardware running bootloader in M-mode (machine mode).

 The readers are requested to install necessary software in their host machine to try the scripts of this tutorial.
 This tutorial is developed on `Debian 11.4`.